Work Ethic!: Writing

 The episode lampoons actor and filmmaker Tyler Perry, who is used as basis for the character "Mr. Chocolate".
-Critics saw similarities in the episode, such as Perry's studio in Atlanta, emphasis on African-American audience, rushed filming schedule, over-use of wigs, certain character tropes, and Perry publicly admitting to writing multiple scripts all by himself without a writers' room.
+Critics saw similarities in the episode, such as Perry's studio in Atlanta, emphasis on an African-American audience, rushed filming schedule, over-use of wigs, certain character tropes, and Perry publicly admitting to writing multiple scripts all by himself without a writers' room.
 Alan Sepinwall viewed Mr. Chocolate as "Tyler Perry by way of the Wizard of Oz", describing him as "an enigmatic, heard-but-not-seen figure who churns out product in ways that simultaneously seem rushed, ludicrous, and inscrutable."

 Writer Janine Nabers explained that while the character resembles Perry, it is also used to represent other producers, "There's an aesthetic when it comes to Black folk and art that I think some people really double down on.
 I think Mr. Chocolate is not just one person. [...]
 He represents many different people in Hollywood that kind of have this similar aesthetic of Blackness and art and the stories that we tell and what resonates with being a compelling Black story or a real Black story."

 Complex Networks interpreted the episode as "a commentary on the concept of Black art, and what makes it 'good' or 'bad'.
 Although people like Earn and Van might not enjoy the content Mr. Chocolate creates, there are millions of people who do.
 It still doesn't ever feel like the episode's intention is to poke fun at or ridicule but more so to examine people like Mr. Chocolate and his intentions, giving a full scope of what this kind of person represents to everyone.
 The filmmaker is exploitative to an extent and has amassed his wealth by feeding into stereotypes, but in many ways, he is also providing opportunities for thousands of people who may have been overlooked in life and in Hollywood and giving them a solid starting point."